gavinsalam/hi-top/README.md

   is more relevant?
 What about the fact that the medium is moving
   v. top/W velocities (which are not speed of light)?

       - Liliana: To be entirely correct, we could separate the 3 velocity components and apply the boost indepedently (?).
 The results that are shown so far have a minimum value (taken with only transverse boost) and a maximum value (energy boost).
 The correct value will be inside this interval.
 As for the medium, a Bjorken expansion model is usually considered to describe the hydrodynamical evolution.
 This is the most simple model.
-As such, in a first approximation the average quantities depend only on the proper time (altough, if one takens into account flucuations, then a dependency with rapidity have to be introduced; a very brief summary of these models can be found here: http://www.physi.uni-heidelberg.de/~fschney/2008SS-Preseminar/Model.pdf).
+As such, in a first approximation the average quantities depend only on the proper time (altough, if one takens into account flucuations, then a dependency with rapidity have to be introduced)
+            A very brief summary of these models can be found here: http://www.physi.uni-heidelberg.de/~fschney/2008SS-Preseminar/Model.pdf

 - implement a decoherence time that uses either